Republic Day (Philippines)

 Philippine Republic Day (Araw ng Republikang Pilipino), also known as Philippine–American Friendship Day, is a commemoration in the Philippines held annually on July 4.
 It was formerly an official holiday designated as Independence Day, celebrating the signing of the Treaty of Manila, which granted Philippine independence from the United States of America in 1946.
+In 1962, President Diosdado Macapagal proclaimed June 12 as the country's Independence Day to commemorate the 1898 declaration of independence, and in 1964 the July 4 observance was renamed Republic Day.

 Background

 The Philippine Islands were an American colonial possession from 1898 to 1946, first as a territory and then as a commonwealth beginning in 1935.
-Between 1941 and 1945 during the Second World War, the Empire of Japan occupied the Islands; the Commonwealth government-in-exile headed by President Manuel Luis Quezon was based in Australia and later in the United States.
+Between 1941 and 1945 during the Second World War, the Empire of Japan occupied the Islands; the Commonwealth government-in-exile headed by President Manuel L. Quezon was based in Australia and later in the United States.

 A campaign to retake the country began in October 1944, when General Douglas MacArthur landed in Leyte along with Sergio Osmeña, who had succeeded to the presidency after Quezon's death on August 1, 1944.
 The battles entailed long fierce fighting; some of the Japanese continued to fight until the official surrender of Japan on September 2, 1945.
 The country gained complete independence on July 4, 1946.